Bradford: Demography

-According to the 2021 UK census, Bradford had a population of 546,400, an increase of 23,950 since 2011.
+In the 2021 UK census, Bradford had a population of 546,400, an increase of 23,950 since 2011.
 It had a population density of 1,491 people per square kilometre, making it the highest density district in West Yorkshire and ranking Bradford as one of the more densely populated areas in England.
-It had a total of 209,900 households, an increase of 10,604 (5.3%) since the 2011 Census, and its median age was 36.9 years.
+It had 209,900 households, an increase of 10,604 (5.3%) since the 2011 Census.
+Its median age was 36.9 years.
 This is younger than the Regional (40.3) and England (40.2) averages.

-Based on the 2021 UK Census, 61.6% of residents identified as White, 32.1% of Bradford’s population identified as Asian, Asian British, or Asian Welsh.
+Based on the 2021 UK Census, 61.6% of residents identified as White, 32.1% of Bradford's population identified as Asian, Asian British, or Asian Welsh.
 This proportion increased from 26.8% in 2011, and places Bradford among the local authorities in England and Wales with the highest proportion of residents in this category, behind Leicester, Luton, and Blackburn with Darwen.
 2.7% as Mixed, and 2.0% as Other.

 Within Bradford's outlying wards such as Thornton, Allerton, Idle, Thackley, Eccleshill, Wibsey, Wyke, Clayton, Wrose, Tong, and Royds continue to have predominantly White populations., 25.5% of people specifically identified as Pakistani, which is the second-highest share for this group in any local authority area.
 The central wards of Toller (80.1% Asian), Bradford Moor (79.8%), Manningham (79.1%), and City all have large majority Asian populations.

-In the 2021 UK census, of those who provided a voluntary answer, 33.4% of the District’s population identified as Christian, 30.5% identified as Muslim, 0.9% identified as Sikh, 0.9% identified as Hindu, 28.2% of the population said that they had no religion, and 5.5% chose not to provide an answer.